โ† Back to Home

 • Meetings with no written outcome

-For a 100-engineer organization, Decision Amnesia creates massive hidden costs:
+For a 100-engineer organization, Decision Drift creates massive hidden costs:

 • Duplicated reasoning: Same architectural debates repeated every 6-12 months